 When you hold your little one in your arms for the first time, you are overjoyed.
-Giving birth to a baby is not easy and post-delivery, a new mother’s life changes completely.
+Giving birth to a baby is not easy and post-delivery; a new mother’s life changes completely.
 It is one of the most memorable and challenging times in her life, where exhaustion meets immeasurable joy, and there is only a beautiful future to look forward to.
 However, post-pregnancy, you might feel weak and tired.
-Find out why you feel week after delivery and what you can do about it.
+Find out why you feel weak after delivery and what you can do about it.

 Is It Normal to Experience Weakness Post Childbirth?

 Postpartum fatigue is common.
 A woman goes through a lot of changes in her body during pregnancy.
 The incredible act of carrying, growing, and then bringing a new life into this world is not easy.
-And once you deliver your little one, sleep becomes one of the most coveted luxuries.
+And, once you deliver your little one, sleep becomes one of the most coveted luxuries.
 Your tiredness level will actually depend on the amount of sleep you get and the amount of work you do.
 Some women may continue to feel tired for months, but others might feel fine after a few weeks of their delivery.

 Factors That Contribute to Postnatal Fatigue

 Here are some reasons that may contribute to postnatal fatigue: